 These two programs complement each other.
-Public Health focuses on population of people and is highly analytical and Social work focuses on individuals, groups and communities within the social environment.
-Additionally, both programs emphasize cross cultural content in classes and have an emphasis on social justice.
+Public Health focuses on populations of people and is highly analytical and Social work focuses on individuals, groups, and communities within the social environment.
+Additionally, both programs emphasize cross-cultural content in classes and have an emphasis on social justice.

 Many students find this combined degree appealing, particularly if they are interested in community development and outreach.
 Students from other countries and students who have served in the peace cops find that this degree furthers their interest and career in international service.

 Separately, the MSW and MPH degree require a total of 108 credit hours (48 for the MPH +60 for the MSW).
 However the dual MSW/MPH program can be completed with a total of only 96 credit hours.

 The MSW/MPH Dual Degree Course of Study lists the required courses.
 Please refer to the current Graduate Catalog for all requirements for both degrees and be sure to maintain close communication with your designated faculty adviser from each program.